Wilfred/refine/README.md

 ![edit_hook](edit_hook.gif)

 Mutant is great for editing large lists, such as hooks.
-In the above example, I insert and edit some values in `prog-mode-hook`.
+In the above example, I insert and edit values in `prog-mode-hook`.

 ![kill_ring](kill_ring.gif)